translate/pootle/docs/server/upgrading.rst

     $ pootle migrate taggit --fake zero

-The second step will perform any pending schema migrations.
+The next step will perform any pending schema migrations.
 You can read more about the :ref:`migrate command <south:commands>` in South's documentation.

 .. code-block:: bash

   $ pootle migrate

 Lastly, the :ref:`upgrade command <commands#upgrade>` will perform any extra operations needed by Pootle to finish the upgrade and will record the current code build versions for Pootle and the Translate Toolkit.

 .. code-block:: bash